yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_05.md

 - Task 2: Perform assessment for migration to Azure SQL Database
 - Task 3: Perform assessment for migration to Azure SQL Managed Instance

-## Duration: 20 minutes

 ### Task 1: Connect to the WideWorldImporters database on the SqlServer2008 VM

-In this task, you perform some configuration for the `WideWorldImporters` database on the SQL Server 2008 R2 instance to prepare it for migration.

 1. On Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, enter **Resource groups**, and then select **Resource groups** under services.